-Facebook is one of the most powerful marketing tools in the world – that is undeniable.
-Due to the immediacy of the platform, people can mistakenly lack thought and attention to the writing they put out there on their Facebook business page, forgetting that it represents the quality and credibility of their business and service.
+Facebook is one of the most powerful marketing tools in the world.
+That is undeniable.
+Due to the immediacy of the platform, people can mistakenly lack thought and attention to the copywriting they put out there on their Facebook business page, forgetting that it represents the quality and credibility of their business and service.

 An easy assumption to make is that you can write with reckless abandon on Facebook and that not every post counts.
 Just because the content isn’t static and is forever moving, does not mean that you do not apply the same copywriting techniques that you would for any other marketing activity.

-Putting time and effort into writing every Facebook post will reward you over time.
+Simply, putting time and effort into carefully copywriting every Facebook post will reward you over time.

-Here are some tips on writing great Facebook statuses for your business:
+Here are some tips on writing great Facebook copy for your business:

-So what words should you use?
+So what words should you use when copywriting for Facebook?
 Well, aside from keeping your tone, language and style in alignment with your brand and business, here are some words to include and words to avoid.

 Words that have a positive effect on your audience: